 While special imaging such as CT scanning or MRI can be used to confirm the underdeveloped tiny cerebellum, the diagnosis of this condition is usually obvious because of the following features:

 The internet is rife with video shot by owners of “CH” cats.
 Here is a video of kittens showing the typical clinical signs (click on the “play” arrow to play video):

 No treatment can resolve the damage in a kitten with cerebellar hypoplasia.
 Some kittens are more severely affected than others.
 Owning a cat with cerebellar hypoplasia emphasizes managing the condition.
 The cat should be indoors only and non-spill food dishes should be obtained.
 Most cats have good life quality and make up in personality what they lack in motor skills.

 Some on-line communities have sprung up for owners of cats with cerebellar hypoplasia.
-Here are three areas that might be of interest.
+Here are some areas that might be of interest.